Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Emmersive/API_Setup.md

 Head to [DeepSeek Platform](https://platform.deepseek.com/api_keys), and generate a new API key.

+Create an OpenAI provider, paste the API key, and change the settings:

 **Endpoint**: `https://api.deepseek.com/v1`<C prev />

 **Model**: `deepseek-chat`<C prev /> (the thinking-disabled variant of DeepSeekV3.2-Exp)